ivan-lednev/obsidian-task-archiver/README.md

 ### Rules

-Rules allow you to treat tasks with different statuses differently (`[x]`, `[>]`, `[-]`) by sending them to different files:
+Rules allow you to customize how you treat tasks that match certain conditions:
 ![](rule-demo.png)

 Potentially rules can specify any custom workflow for any set of tasks that match certain conditions.
-If you'd like to see some additional functionality here, feel free to create a feature request!
+If you'd like to see some additional features here, feel free to create a feature request!

 ## Usage